MicrosoftDocs/sql-docs/azure-sql/database/xevent-code-event-file.md

 In Object Explorer, expand the **Sessions** folder to see the event session you created.
 By default, the session isn't started when it's created.
 To start the session, right-click on the session name, and select **Start Session**.
 You can later stop it by similarly selecting **Stop Session**, once the session is running.

-As T-SQL batches are executed in this database or managed instance, the session writes events to the `example-session.xel` blob in the `xe-example-container` storage container.
+As T-SQL batches are executed in this database or managed instance, the session writes events to the `example-session.xel` blob in the storage container.

 To stop the session, right-click it in Object Explorer, and select **Stop Session**.